 - Codify the recent decision in Dynamex Operations West v.
-Superior Court of Los Angeles (2018) (Dynamex), for the purposes of IWC wage orders, by overturning the California Supreme Court's decision in the Borello ruling. - Expand the definition of "employee", for purposes of unemployment insurance provisions, to include workers who are defined as employees pursuant to the holding in Dynamex. - Provides that, except where a statutory exemption from employment status or a statutory grant of employment status applies, for the purposes of the Labor Code, Unemployment Insurance and the IWC's wage orders, a person providing labor or services for remuneration shall be considered an employee unless the hiring entity demonstrates the ABC test was satisfied. - Exempt specified occupations from the ABC test and instead require the employment relationship to be established by the Borello test.
-These occupations include but are not limited to: a) licensed insurance brokers; b) physicians and surgeons; c) investment advisors and securities broker-dealers; e) hairstylists and barbers; f) individuals performing work under a contract for professional services, as defined, with another business entity. - Require the Borello test be applied to a contract for professional services if the hiring entity satisfies the following criteria, which includes but is not limited to:
+Superior Court of Los Angeles (2018) (Dynamex), for the purposes of IWC wage orders, by overturning the California Supreme Court's decision in the Borello ruling. - Expand the definition of "employee", for purposes of unemployment insurance provisions, to include workers who are defined as employees pursuant to the holding in Dynamex. - Provides that for purposes of the Labor Code, the Unemployment Insurance and the IWC's wage orders, a person providing labor or services for remuneration shall be considered an employee unless the hiring entity demonstrates the ABC test was satisfied. - Exempt specified occupations from the ABC test and instead require the employment relationship to be established by the Borello test.
+Exempt occupations include but are not limited to:

+a) licensed insurance agents; b) certain health care professionals such as physicians, surgeons, dentists, podiatrists, psychologists and veterinarians; c) registered securities broker-dealers or investment advisors and; d) hairstylists and barbers; e) individuals performing work under a contract for professional services with another business entity.